alkezz/Blurrdle/README.md

  * Next if using SSH clone the project using `git clone git@github.com:alkezz/Bookle.git`
    * HTTPS: `git clone https://github.com/alkezz/Bookle.git`
  * Once you've cloned Bookle and you have verified it is on your machine:
-   * Change directory to the backend `cd backend` and install the necessary dependencies `npm install`
+   * Change directory to the back end `cd backend` and install the necessary dependencies `npm install`
-   * Again change directory but now to the frontend folder `cd ..` `cd frontend` and install the necessary dependencies `npm install`
+   * Again change directory but now to the front end folder `cd ..` `cd frontend` and install the necessary dependencies `npm install`
- * Using the `.env.example` input your keys to allow the application to work in the backend and rename the file to `.env`
+ * Using the `.env.example` input your keys to allow the application to work in the back end and rename the file to `.env`
    * HEADS UP: Keep in mind since I am pulling a JSON file from my S3 bucket to get book data you will not have any data to play with since that would require my AWS Secret Key but on request I will send you the book data to play around with if that is something you would like.
    * If you decide to create your own data to play around with be sure to follow the format of:
    ```json